alanesq/BasicOLEDMenu/README.md

 <h1>Basic OLED with rotary encoder Menu for ESP8266/ESP32/Arduino</h1>
-Note: The very limit memory on an Arduino Uno proved to be a problem and you have to disable DEBUG to have enough free memory for this to work
+Note: The limited memory on an Arduino Uno proved to be a problem and you have to disable DEBUG to have enough free memory for this to work
 <p align="center"><img src="/images/menu.jpg" width="80%"/></p>

 <pre>
-A very simple to use, cheap to build and simple to wire menu system using an oled and rotary encoder using only 5 io pins, a very cheap 128x64 SSD1306 oled and a rotary encoder board
+A very simple to use, cheap to build and simple to wire menu system using an oled and rotary encoder using only 5 gpio pins, a very cheap 128x64 SSD1306 oled and a rotary encoder board

 Uses libraries:   Adafruit_SSD1306 and Adafruit_GFX_Library
 ESP8266 addon package = v2.5.2     (I find problems if useing a newer version)